junxit/us-congress-bills-113/metadata.md

 - 2014-03-11 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with a preamble.
 Without written report.
 - 2014-03-11 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with a preamble.
 Without written report.
 - 2014-03-11 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 322.
+- 2014-04-08 — Amendment SA 2969 agreed to in Senate by Unanimous Consent.
+- 2014-04-08 — Amendment SA 2969 proposed by Senator Reid for Senator Cardin. (consideration: CR S2286-2287; text: CR S2286-2287) To make a technical correction.
+- 2014-04-08 — Measure laid before Senate by unanimous consent. (consideration: CR S2286-2287)
+- 2014-04-08 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and with a preamble by Unanimous Consent.(text: CR S2287)
+- 2014-04-08 — Resolution agreed to in Senate with an amendment and with a preamble by Unanimous Consent. (text: CR S2287)
+- 2014-04-08 — Senate amendment agreed to: Amendment SA 2969 agreed to in Senate by Unanimous Consent.
+- 2014-04-08 — Senate amendment agreed to: Amendment SA 2969 agreed to in Senate by Unanimous Consent.
+- 2014-04-08 — Senate amendment proposed (on the floor): Amendment SA 2969 proposed by Senator Reid for Senator Cardin.(consideration: CR S2286-2287; text: CR S2286-2287)
+- 2014-04-08 — Senate amendment submitted